bobbingwide/oik-types/README.md

 5. Taxonomies to types relationships

 ## Upgrade Notice
-# 2.4.1
+# 2.4.2
-Update for a fix for CPT's which include block templates.
+Update for a fix for when Categories are attached to CPTs

 ## Changelog
-# 2.4.1
+# 2.4.2
-* Fixed: Don't convert template array back to stdObject #27
+* Changed: Support PHP 8.3 #28
-* Changed: Display an excerpt of the template with oik_cpt_post_type_template() #27
+* Fixed: Set post type as string when specifically identified. #30
-* Tested: With WordPress 6.4.2 and WordPress Multisite
+* Tested: With WordPress 6.6.1 and WordPress Multisite
-* Tested: With PHP 8.0, PHP 8.1, PHP 8.2 and PHP 8.3
+* Tested: With PHP 8.3
 * Tested: With PHPUnit 9.6

 ## Further reading